gpagano97/TASE-RK-methods/README.md

 - yT - double array

-Column vector of length d with the numerical solution computed by the chosen TASE-RK method at last grid point $t_e$.
+Column vector of length $d$ with the numerical solution computed by the chosen TASE-RK method at last grid point $t_e$.

 - y - double array